JeremiahKaren/35percent.github.io/_posts/2018-12-04-delancey-no-relocation-strategy.md

 You can still [object](http://35percent.org/boxpark/#object) to Delancey's inadequate boxpark application [here](http://35percent.org/boxpark/#object).

-You can also join us to make some noise at a demonstration on this coming Wednesday when the Council's planning committee will decide on the boxpark application: **6pm 12 December 2018, Southwark Council head office, 160 Tooley St SE1**
+You can also join us to make some noise at a demonstration this coming Wednesday when the Council's planning committee decides on the boxpark application: **6pm 12 December 2018, Southwark Council head office, 160 Tooley St SE1**

 [https://www.facebook.com/events/747582068976611/](https://www.facebook.com/events/747582068976611/)